CortSmith/AWS-BlenderRendering/README.md

   - Select the EC2 use case and click __Next: Permissions__ button at the bottom right of the page.

-  - Now to add our permissions, search S3 and choose 'AmazonS3FullAccess', then click __Next: Tags__.
+  - Now to add our permissions, search S3 and choose 'AmazonS3FullAccess', then click __Next: Tags__ at the bottom right of the page.

     - Ideally we would select specific functions that our ec2 instance would require, however, for this tutorial we will simply use full access.

+  - Click __Next: Review__ at the bottom right of the page.

+    - We don't need to add any tags to the IAM Role.

   - Enter the name and description and click create.